 Good quality results (showing only a small potential error) can only be expected from extrapolations done for a country in the same region.
 If instead of using the West European average (0.387), the ratio found in the USA was used (0.17), the estimate for a country with a lifetime prevalence of cocaine use of 2% would decline to 0.3% (2% 0.17).
 Such an estimate is likely to be correct for a country with a drug history similar to the USA, which has had a cocaine problem for more than two decades which is different from Western Europe, where the cocaine problem is a phenomenon of the last decade.

-Data from countries in the same region with similar patter in drug use were used, wherever possible, for extrapolation purposes.
+Therefore, data from countries in the same region with similar pattern in drug use were used, wherever possible, for extrapolation purposes.
+It would be difficult to use these proportions to estimate annual prevalence of cocaine use in some of the Asian countries for instance where cocaine use is just emerging.